learn-co-students/hypothesis-testing-houston-ds-082619/README.md

     * As the students work thru the problem, reinforce the "recipe" for performing hypothesis tests.

 * When do we use z-tests and when do we use t-tests?
 (5 minutes)
-    * z-test: assumption of normality and large enough sample size
+    * z-test: large enough sample size, known population varianc
+    * t-test: small sample sizes, unknown population variance

 * Examples: One-sample z-tests, One-sample and two-sample t-tests (20 minutes)